scottx611x/csci-e71-term-project/README.md

 Testing
 -------
-TODO
-We have Behavior tests (app-context/features), Feature tests, and Unit tests (app-context/tests).
-The Feature folder https://github.com/scottx611x/csci-e71-term-project/tree/master/app-context/tests/Feature is how we are staring with our BDD testing--testing large operations at a high-level (e.g. HTTP requests integrated with database handling).
+We have Behavior tests (app-context/features) and Unit tests (app-context/tests).
 The Unit folder https://github.com/scottx611x/csci-e71-term-project/tree/master/app-context/tests/Unit is where we are testing individual bits of code to behave as expected.
-As we are all getting familiar with this new framework, and understanding its full scope of testing abilities, we've become aware of aspects of code that could be conducted test-first that we didn't realize and will adapt next sprint.
-We are also going to test out a BDD framework for Laravel in the next sprint that allows Cucumber-like semantics for Feature tests.
+The Beharior folder https://github.com/scottx611x/csci-e71-term-project/tree/master/app-context/features is where we are using the Gherkin-style Behat tests to test whole features of the application.
 Test output is visible in Travis CI https://travis-ci.org/scottx611x/csci-e71-term-project/builds

 Deployment
 ----------
+TODO: Document